pythonpune/python-workshop/file_and_modules.md

 * A python script foo.py can be called as a module by using foo.py

 ## Exceptions
-While writting programs, Errors are prone to occur.
-But It can be handled via exception.
+While writing programs, errors are prone to occur.
+But they can be handled with exceptions.
-For example, we were trying to import a module but it was not there. we can by pass this error by using try and except.
+For example, we were trying to import a module but it was not there.
+We can by pass this error by using try and except.
-With try keyword, we do something, then in except clause once this exception comes we do something else
+With try keyword, we write something, then in except clause once an exception comes, we handle it or do something else
 ```
 >>> import sys
 >>> def linux_interaction():